oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 - Microsoft Defender for Endpoint provides a continuous vulnerability management capability for all Windows 10 devices.
 - The blueprint does not include the use of unsupported software.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for maintaining and auditing a software register.
+- The organisation is responsible for maintaining and auditing a software register.
-- The Agency is responsible for patching any third-party applications deployed to Windows 10 devices.
+- The organisation is responsible for patching any third-party applications deployed to Windows 10 devices.

 ### Change management

 #### Applicability to CloudSystem

-Change management is not applicable as the ongoing management and maintenance of the CloudSystem utilises the Agency’s change management process.
+Change management is not applicable as the ongoing management and maintenance of the CloudSystem utilises the organisations change management process.

 #### CloudSystem compliance approach

-The CloudSystem integrates with an Agency’s existing change management process.
+The CloudSystem integrates with an organisations existing change management process.

 #### Security controls provided by the CloudSystem

 Not applicable.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for all change management processes.
+- The organisation is responsible for all change management processes.

 ### Data backups

 #### Applicability to CloudSystem

-Data backups are not applicable to the CloudSystem as they are the responsibility of the Agency to implement in accordance with their data preservation strategy.
+Data backups are not applicable to the CloudSystem as they are the responsibility of the organisation to implement in accordance with their data preservation strategy.

 #### CloudSystem compliance approach

-The Agency is responsible for backup and restoration of data and configurations stored in the CloudSystem.
+The organisation is responsible for backup and restoration of data and configurations stored in the CloudSystem.

 #### Security controls provided by the CloudSystem

 Not applicable.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for identifying what backup and restoration requirements they have and how these will be achieved within the CloudSystem.
+- The organisation is responsible for identifying what backup and restoration requirements they have and how these will be achieved within the CloudSystem.

 ## System monitoring